 - Plan: The plan section usually involves an itemized summarization of the diagnostic or treatment plan, usually with the most acute or pressing issues first.
 The treatment plan usually includes the key tests we are waiting for and why, what remains to be deciphered, the treatment frequency, duration, procedures and the expected outcomes and goals.

-If this structure is followed, the SOAP note allows clinicians to distinguish relationships between various problems, to properly account for and synthesize all the data, including the patent’s own subjective data; and – crucially–to pass on information to the next provider in the most effective and transparent fashion.
+If this structure is followed, the SOAP note allows clinicians to distinguish relationships between various problems, to properly account for and synthesize all the data, including the patient’s own subjective data; and – crucially–to pass on information to the next provider in the most effective and transparent fashion.
 It serves as a near-equivalent to a journalistic narrative (in terms of what has happened and the relevant circumstances), a scientific proof (in terms of how one has reached certain clinical conclusions), and a prediction set (in terms of the expectations, goals and predictions around what might happen under a certain diagnostic and treatment plan).

 A well written SOAP note is a supremely effective communication method between doctors because it captures the totality of the thought process and reasoning behind a case.
 In the ideal process, the act of writing itself forces a practitioner to logically and systematically think through the patient’s situation in order to formulate an appropriate medical plan.
 We also know that the absence of effective communication contributes to serious causes of sentinel events, and factors into critical areas of health system improvement efforts such as readmissions, excess length of stay, and adverse clinical events.